A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 “How much for one person?”

-Use this to inquire about the cost to enter.
+Use this to inquire about the entry fee.
 Some places might charge differently for kids and students, so you can ask the staff members.

 2. “Basu taoru wa rentaru dekimasu ka?”